arekmano/docs-v2/content/influxdb/cloud-dedicated/write-data/use-telegraf/dual-write.md

 alt_engine: /influxdb/cloud/write-data/no-code/use-telegraf/dual-write/
 ---

-If you want to back up your data in two places, or if you're migrating from OSS to Cloud, you may want to set up dual write.
+If you want to back up your data in two places, or if you're migrating from InfluxDB OSS to {{< cloud-name >}}, you may want to set up Telegraf to dual write.

 Use Telegraf to write to both InfluxDB OSS and InfluxDB Cloud Dedicated simultaneously.